Maryland Terrapins football: Rutgers

 Before both Maryland and Rutgers joined the Big Ten, the two schools played each other in nonconference play nine times between 1920 and 2009, with Maryland holding a 5-4 record.
 When both schools joined the Big Ten in 2014, they were placed in the Big Ten's newly formed East Division.

-In seven of the 10 years in the Big Ten East era (2014–23), Maryland and Rutgers played each other the final week of the season.
-Through 2023, Maryland leads the rivalry 12-7, with a 7-3 record in the Big Ten.
+In seven of the 10 years in the Big Ten East era (2014–23), Rutgers and Maryland played each other the final week of the season.
+Through 2025, Maryland leads the rivalry 12-9, with a 7-5 record in the Big Ten, while Rutegrs has won the previous two match ups.
 In 2016, Rutgers Athletic Director Patrick E. Hobbs and then-coach Chris Ash told reporters the schools had "initial conversations with Maryland" to create a trophy, but no trophy has been created to date.

 The expanded 18-member Big Ten eliminated the divisional format in 2024 and introduced the Flex Protect XVIII model.
 The conference designated Maryland-Rutgers as one of 12 protected annual matchups through at least the 2028 season.